-Brief Title: A Phase 1 Study to Estimate Effects of Carbamazepine on the PK of PF-07321332/Ritonavir in Healthy Participants
+Brief Title: A Phase 1 Study to Estimate the Effect of PF-07321332/Ritonavir and Ritonavir on the PK of Dabigatran in Healthy Participants

 This document and accompanying materials contain confidential information belonging to Pfizer.
 Except as otherwise agreed to in writing, by accepting or reviewing these documents, you agree to hold this information in confidence and not copy or disclose it to others (except where required by applicable law) or use it for unauthorized purposes.
 In the event of any actual or suspected breach of this obligation, Pfizer must be promptly notified.